keith-price/nasa_apod/to-do.md

 3. Focus on layout for small laptop.

-4. Remove video, use gradient or other non-video background.
-Video not good for end user data use.
-Make sure background covers body at all sizes.
+4. Convert frontend to React (already added main components - layout needs work)

-5. Convert frontend to React (already added main components - layout needs work)
+5. Store data locally in JSON format to test and in order to build out the archive page - later move this to a database (Firebase?)